achristen/Meteobike/readme.md

 ![Images/IMG_dht22](Images/IMG_dht22.jpg)

 To enable communication with the DHT22 for the first time, enter the following commands once into the `LXTerminal` (the command line) on the Raspberry Pi Zero to install the Adafruit DHT 22 library.
 Once the library is installed, you can access it from the programming language Python.
-If your system has been already in use before, then installing the libray can be skipped as someone else has installed the library beforehand.
+If your system has been already in use before, then installing the libray can be skipped (someone else has already installed the library before).

     $ sudo apt-get update
     $ sudo apt-get install build-essential python-dev python-openssl git